UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 IDEA: "Set money to $13.
 Destroy 2 random curses"

+- CURSE VISUALS:
+Put some fire-like particles behind the curse-items.
+(see skahds code)
+It should be immediately obvious what items are curses, and what arent.

 ## SPIKE: SIMPLE Anti-archetype items:
 - "If there are no REPEATER items on the plot, do XYZ"
 - "If there are no items with `Reroll` trigger on the plot, do XYZ"